-If the principal determines that a student is missing too much school, the parent will be contacted and hopefully the problem will be resolved.

-If an attendance problem cannot be resolved, the principal will invoke the schools unexcused absence policy and/or report the child as truant to the Sumner County District Court and/or DCF (Department of Children and Families).
+When a student is in jeopardy of becoming truant, the principal will contact the parent and/or legal guardian in an effort to resolve the attendance problem.
+If the attendance problem continues, the principal will report the child as truant to the Sumner County District Court and/or DCF (Department of Children and Families).